Here 10 Reasons Why You May Not Be Losing Weight

 Many studies have suggested that poor sleep is one of the biggest factors of obesity.
 Lack of sleep not only encourages weight gain by boosting hunger, but also by slowing the rate at which calories are burned.
 So get yourself to sleep for at least 7-8 hours to get away with the excessive weight gain.
 If you wake up feeling tired and groggy despite 7-8 hours of shuteye, you must consult a sleep specialist and get a sleep study done in order to improve the quality of rest your body is getting every night.

-Many studies have suggested that poor sleep is one of the biggest factors of obesity2.
-You are binging on healthy food
+Many studies have suggested that poor sleep is one of the biggest factors of obesity

 This one is super important!
 While it is imperative to switch to healthy eating during dieting and exercising, it definitely does not mean you eat more than the required quantity.
 Remember, no matter how healthy your food is, it has certain number of calories that creeps into your body making you gain weight.
 Overdoing, or helping yourself with huge portions of healthy food will make you gain weight too!